 Question 2 asks if anyone listed on the Application is offered health insurance from a job.
 He/she is advised to check "Yes" even if this coverage is from someone else's job (i.e. parent's or spouse's).
-If "Yes", he/she must complete Appendix A and must answer the question if it is a state employee benefit plan.
-If "No," continue on to Step 5.
+If "Yes", he/she must complete Appendix A. If "No," continue on to Step 5.